nerdo/js-routing/README.md

 * Framework agnostic.
 * Environment agnostic.

-@nerdo/routing is heavily inspired by [React Hook Router](https://github.com/Paratron/hookrouter), but aspires to take the concept of abstracting the behavior of routing beyond React and the web browser.
+@nerdo/routing is heavily inspired by [React Hook Router](https://github.com/Paratron/hookrouter), but aspires to abstract routing behavior beyond React and the web browser.

 ## Routing Scenarios

 **URL Routing** is the most common routing use case, but it is not the only kind of routing that can take place with @nerdo/routing.

-Aside from this section, this guide focuses on **URL Routing**.
+> Aside from this section, this guide uses **URL Routing** to explain @nerdo/routing concepts.
 For details on how other scenarios differ, please refer to [the full API documentation](#full-api-documentation).

 ### URL Routing
 URL routing and navigation take place in the web browser using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).